Whayven/react-i-ii-review/react-fundamentals.md

 Answer these on your own, then compare answers as a group

 1. What is React?
+React is a Javascript library/framework that is used to create interactive UIs

 2. What is create-react-app?
+create-react-app is a script that creates some simple react boilerplate allowing devs to get started on a project quickly.

 3. What is Component Based Architecture?
+Component-based architecture can be considered a design philosophy that emphasizes seperating blocks of code into modular, reusable components.

 4. What is JSX?
+JSX, also known as Javascript XML allows us to write HTML alongside our React/Javascript code

 5. What is the virtual DOM?
+The virtual DOM is sort of a copy or representation of the real DOM, which React compares against the real DOM to make changes.

 6. What is unidirectional (one-way) data flow?
+Unidirectional data flow in react means that data only flows in one direction.
+In React, this is downwards.

 ### Understand

 Discuss these questions in pairs if you have a 4-person group

-7. Summarize what happens when you run `create-react-app my-app`
+7. Summarize what happens when you run `create-react-app my-app` Running this command in terminal will create a folder called my-app, and then create a react application boilerplate by installing all the needed dependencies (such as react, reactdom, etc) and setting up some configuartion.

 8. Explain what this code does:
+Displays "lead" next to Time Biles

 ```jsx
 import React from "react";